 Our Val Germanasca Ski Touring week explores one of the least known valleys in the western Italian Alps.
-Based in the tiny ski station of Prali, the village is surrounded by great ski touring and the off piste terrain accessible from the lifts is also superb and remains untracked for days.
+The area is surrounded by great ski touring terrain and the off piste skiing at Prali is also superb and remains untracked for days.
 This is a brilliant ‘off the beaten track’ touring destination for skiers wanting to escape the crowds.

 This is an off the beaten track day touring region, just across the border from the Queyras in France.
-The area offers a wide variety of touring, with plenty of good north facing terrain and also has excellent off piste skiing.
+The area offers a wide variety of touring, with plenty of good north facing terrain and also has some excellent off piste skiing.
 The trip starts at Turin Airport with a pickup and transfer to resort with your guide and we will drop you off in time for flights the following Saturday.
-During the week we stay at a hotel in the village of Prali.
-There is little travel required during the week, as most days we ski directly from the village – the wide variety of terrain and the local ski station make skiing possible in pretty much all weather and snow conditions.
+During the week we stay at a comfortable hotel at the entrance to the Germanasca Valley.
+There is little travel required during the week, as most days we ski from the village of Prali just a few kilometers up the road – the wide variety of terrain and the local ski station make skiing possible in pretty much all weather and snow conditions.

 This is an intermediate level trip.
 To take part you should be at Fitness Level 2-3 and Tech Level 3 (see our Fitness/Experience guidelines below).
 You need previous ski touring experience in order to join this tour – if you are a strong/fit skier, then just a few previous days worth of touring will be sufficient.
 The week includes 5-6 hour days with generally steady climbs and typically 800-1200m of ascent a day – so you can expect to be skinning for 3-4 hours a day.
 Type of ascent: we use 80% skinning – approx. 5000m of skinning up, 8000m of skiing down during the week, with day packs and at lower altitude.